SRI-CSL/gllvm/examples/linux-kernel/README.md

 We need to have a separate folder built form clang or gcc on which to finish the kernel build and install.
 Finally, calling the install-kernel script will copy the new kernel into the clang generated folder and finish the build and install.
 Rebooting will be on the bitcode kernel.

+NB: I can't seem to boot on the generated kernel via Vagrant.
-NB: The generated kernel boots properly but it may be buggy.
+NB: On a dedicated VirtualBox machine, the generated kernel boots properly but it may be buggy.
 Most notably, I have experienced issues when shutting down and booting the machine a second time.